LittleD3092/My-Vault/1. Archived/Fluid Mechanics/Reynolds Number.md

 If the Reynolds number is small, viscous effects will be dominant.
 If the Reynolds number is neither large nor small, both are important.

+# Meaning of Reynolds Number

+Reynolds number represents the ratio of inertia to viscous forces.

 ---

 參考資料: